Who Is Isabella Guzman, Aurora Woman Who Murdered Her Mother In 2013?

 PUEBLO, Colo.
 (CBS4) – Isabella Guzman was 18 years old when police say she brutally stabbed her mother to death at her mother’s home in Aurora in 2013.
 She pleaded not guilty by reason of insanity, something prosecutors said was clear.
 A judge accepted the plea, sending Guzman to the Colorado Mental Health Institute at Pueblo.

-In November 2020 she launched an effort to be released, telling CBS4’s Rick Sallinger she is on medication and her sanity has been restored while alleging she suffered years of abuse at the hands of her family.READ MORE: Police Arrest Emmanuel Chandler, Man Who Allegedly Shot Witness In Donthe Lucas Murder Trial
+In November 2020 she launched an effort to be released, telling CBS4’s Rick Sallinger she is on medication and her sanity has been restored while alleging she suffered years of abuse at the hands of her family.READ MORE: Denver Weather: Approaching Snowstorm Could Be The Biggest In 9 Years

 Going back to the crime, court documents said Guzman’s mother, Yun Hi Moy, was stabbed 79 times in the face, neck and torso on the upstairs floor of the home.
 Her stepfather was home and found Guzman standing over his wife, holding a knife.
 Guzman ran from the home and was arrested the following day.